Boxking776/Economy-Bot/README.md

 Everyone may feel free to fork the project to fix bugs or to add their own gambling minigames and other features.

-##### Note:
-Python 3 is a requirement.

 ##### How to install/run:
 1. Clone this repository
+2. Install dependencies: tinydb, discord.py
-2. Fill in your info in bot.ini.
+3. Fill in your info in bot.ini.
 The important fields are: bot_channel_id, token, main_server and optionally holiday_announcement_channel_id if using the holidays cog.
 All IDs are long integers you can get by right-clicking a channel or server in discord.
 You will get your token by creating a discord 'app'.
 More info on discordapp.com/developers/applications/me.
-3. Fill in your info in Cogs/data/*.
+4. Fill in your info in Cogs/data/*.
 Appropriate examples are already given.
-4. List your admins in bot.ini, as well as your subscriber role in the [Gambling] section if using the gambling cog.
+5. List your admins in bot.ini, as well as your subscriber role in the [Gambling] section if using the gambling cog.
 Admins are usernames separated by commas.
-5. Run 'python3 . in the root directory.
+6. Run 'python3 . in the root directory.

 ##### Asserts:
 - Stats cog must be loaded last